developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/api/ekb/index.md

 ---

 ## Overview
-The Enterprise Keyboard (EKB) API for Enterprise Browser provides programmatic access to the Enterprise Keyboard and its settings.
-To use EKB with an EB app, it must be selected using the Settings panel in the Zebra device.
-For more information on Enterprise Keyboard features and installation please see the Zebra Enterprise Keyboard documentation.
+The Enterprise Keyboard API provides programmatic access to Zebra's software keyboard and some of its settings.
+To use EKB with an Enterprise Browser app, EKB must first be selected using the Settings panel in the Zebra device.
+Alternatively, EKB also can be activated programmatically using Zebra's [EMDK](../../../../emdk-for-android) development tools, or remotely using [StageNow](../../../../stagenow) or a compatible MDM.
+See the [Enterprise Keyboard usage guide](../../../../enterprise-keyboard) for details.

 **This API is not for use with the standard Android (AOSP) keyboard**.